16th November 2017

-Photo etching is a fast, efficient, and cost-effective method for the manufacture of small precision metal parts using etchant chemistries.
-It is well suited for development, prototype, and production volumes, and has the ability to ramp up from low to high volume runs extremely quickly.
-Photo-etched parts are burr and stress-free, the complexity of shape is unlimited, and there is absolute flexibility to change the design at any time as the process uses easily altered digital tooling.
+Photo etching is a fast, efficient and cost-effective method for the manufacture of small precision metal parts using etchant chemistry.
+It is well suited for development, prototype and production volumes, and has the ability to ramp up from low to high volume runs extremely quickly.
+Photo-etched parts are burr and stress-free, the complexity of shape is unlimited and there is absolute flexibility to change the design at any time as the process uses easily altered digital tooling.

 It is these attributes which makes photo etching attractive for a vast range of complex parts and components, many of which are used in safety-critical applications.
 Importantly, however, photo etching has another key attribute — its ability to be applied to almost any metal.
-This is a product of two things: the inherent nature of the process, and in respect of Precision Micro, decades of research and development in etchant chemistries.
-Precision Micro is one of the world’s few production photo etching specialists, and the company has a strength and breadth of knowledge of the technology that makes a leading expert and innovator in the field.
+This is a product of two things: the inherent nature of the process, and in respect of Precision Micro, decades of research and development in etchant chemistry.

-Virtually any metal can be photo etched, but some — such as stainless steel, copper, and nickel — are more straightforward than others — aluminium and titanium.
+Virtually any metal can be photo-etched, but some — such as stainless steel, copper, and nickel — are more straightforward than others — aluminium and titanium.
 There is a growing demand from industry for metals that are stronger, lighter and generally higher performance, whilst still working within strict cost parameters.
-Often it is these metals that are more difficult to machine economically, and it is here that Precision Micro’s engineering team is focussed to ensure customer satisfaction and retain its position as Europe’s market leading supplier.
+Often, it is these metals that are more difficult to machine economically, and it is here that Precision Micro’s engineering team is focused to ensure customer satisfaction, and retain its position as Europe’s market-leading supplier.

 Below, the key metal groups that customers demand are explained, as is the approach to photo etching and typical components manufactured.

-Precision Micro etches more than two million steel components each month from a range of austenitic (300) and martensitic (400) series steel grades, as well as specialist grades which exhibit high fatigue strength such as Sandvik Chromflex strip steels.
+Precision Micro etches more than two million steel components each month from a range of austenitic, ferritic and martensitic series stainless steel grades, as well as specialist grades which exhibit high fatigue strength, such as Sandvik Chromflex strip steels.

 Due to its versatility, stainless steel is used in a wide variety of products and applications and is often preferred due to its lower cost.